dice-group/dice-template-library/README.md

 ### `polymorphic_allocator`
 A `std::pmr::polymorphic_allocator`-like type that uses static dispatch instead of dynamic dispatch to choose the allocator.
-This allocator is primarily useful for situations where you have inhomogeneous memory and one of the memory types does not allow dynamic dispatch using vtables; but you still want to mix and match values from both memory types.
+This allocator is primarily useful for situations where you have inhomogeneous memory, and one of the memory types does not allow dynamic dispatch using vtables; but you still want to mix and match values from both memory types.

 For example, you might have some allocations in persistent or shared memory (or generally: memory-mapped allocations) and others on the heap.
-The problem with `mmap` allocations is that they will be placed at an arbitrary position in virtual memory each time they are loaded, therefore absolute pointers will cause segfaults if the segment is reloaded.
+The problem with `mmap` allocations is that they will be placed at an arbitrary position in virtual memory each time they are loaded, therefore, absolute pointers will cause segfaults if the segment is reloaded.
 Which means: vtables will not work (because they use absolute pointers) and therefore you cannot use `std::pmr::polymorphic_allocator`.

 ### `limit_allocator`